jphdotam/keras_generator_example/README.md

 Unlike shervinea's example, this method loads data using a simple directory structure rather than a dictionary of IDs and labels.

+It seems to be quite efficient (I get ~ 98% GPU usage on a 1080 Ti, so there's no CPU bottlenecking; I will likely introduce data augmentation to this with time).

 ## Usage

 1) Structure data in directories, like the following example: